StanfordCBCL/BLNM/README.md

 ## License

-`BLNM.jl` is released under the MIT license.
+`BLNM` is released under the MIT license.